dflynngithub/word-scramble/README.md

 When finished, the results will be stored in `output/results.txt`.

 If you'd like to change the dictionary or the list of search strings, simply upload those files to the `input` directory and then update the command appropriately.

-I have provided a Dockerfile as well, just because that looked like a pretty easy stretch goal to meet!
-I haven't built it, because the instructions say that you're happy to do so.
-I think you'll find everything you need in `Dockerfile` and `requirements.txt`, in the relative root directory.

 # Discussion of the program